RobertTalbert/discretecs/activities/module7/225-module7-planning.md

 Micro-objectives:

 + Use the Additive Principle to count the number of ways a pair of disjoint events can occur.
-+ Use the Multiplicative Principle to count the number
++ Use the Multiplicative Principle to count the number of ways a linked pair of events can occur.
++ State the Additive and Multiplicative Principles.
++ Given an arrangement to count, determine whether the Additive Principle, the Multiplicative Principle, or neither applies.
++ State the Additive and Multiplicative Principles in terms of set operations.
++ Find t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzMzgxNjM4MV19
+eyJoaXN0b3J5IjpbMTcyNDg3MjcxNF19
 -->